mautrix/docs/bridges/general/contributing.md

 # Contributing guidelines
-These guidelines apply to all mautrix bridges, as well as other associated projects like the mautrix libraries, meowlnir, and gomuks.
+These guidelines apply to all mautrix bridges, as well as other associated projects like the mautrix libraries, whatsmeow, meowlnir, and gomuks.

 ## Making pull requests
 For any non-trivial changes (more than a few lines), you should join the Matrix